sylvoslee/idom/docs/source/installation.rst

         - `Flask <https://palletsprojects.com/p/flask/>`__ as a :ref:`Layout Server`

     *   - ``all``
-        - All the features listed above (not usually needed)
+        - All of the above (not usually needed)